-Shares of Perficient (PRFT) have gained 1% over the past four weeks to close the last trading session at $100.39, but there could still be a solid upside left in the stock if short-term price targets of Wall Street analysts are any indication.
-Going by the price targets, the mean estimate of $132.57 indicates a potential upside of 32.1%.
+Shares of ViaSat (VSAT) have gained 44.3% over the past four weeks to close the last trading session at $40.57, but there could still be a solid upside left in the stock if short-term price targets of Wall Street analysts are any indication.
+Going by the price targets, the mean estimate of $53.40 indicates a potential upside of 31.6%.

-The average comprises seven short-term price targets ranging from a low of $120 to a high of $155, with a standard deviation of $11.90.
-While the lowest estimate indicates an increase of 19.5% from the current price level, the most optimistic estimate points to a 54.4% upside.
-More than the range, one should note the standard deviation here, as it helps understand the variability of the estimates.
+The mean estimate comprises five short-term price targets with a standard deviation of $19.36.
+While the lowest estimate of $34 indicates a 16.2% decline from the current price level, the most optimistic analyst expects the stock to surge 109.5% to reach $85.
+It's very important to note the standard deviation here, as it helps understand the variability of the estimates.
 The smaller the standard deviation, the greater the agreement among analysts.

 While the consensus price target is highly sought after by investors, the ability and unbiasedness of analysts in setting price targets have long been questionable.
 And investors making investment decisions solely based on this tool would arguably do themselves a disservice.

-But, for PRFT, an impressive average price target is not the only indicator of a potential upside.
-Strong agreement among analysts about the company's ability to report better earnings than they predicted earlier strengthens this view.
-While a positive trend in earnings estimate revisions doesn't gauge how much a stock could gain, it has proven to be powerful in predicting an upside.
+However, an impressive consensus price target is not the only factor that indicates a potential upside in VSAT.
+This view is strengthened by the agreement among analysts that the company will report better earnings than what they estimated earlier.
+Though a positive trend in earnings estimate revisions doesn't give any idea as to how much the stock could surge, it has proven effective in predicting an upside.

 Here's What You Should Know About Analysts' Price Targets